achawla5/achawla5.github.io/README.md

 For our dataset, both energy and danceability have missing values so we'll drop them from our dataset.
 Additionally we do some further processing on our dataset for better readability.

+Next, we do some Exploratory Data Analysis/Visualization, the plots and explanation of which you can find in our notebook.

+Visualizing helped us further understand our dataset, and also learn about some strong correlations between the features.

+## Feature Selection using Random Forest

+Our dataset has 19 fields, and by looking at them, we don't know if all of them have strong/any correlations, and whether they would be useful when we model our system.
+Just because we have so many features, it doesn't mean that we have to use all of them for our model.
+Selecting the most important features, and filtering out the unnecessary ones reduces overfitting, and also enables our model to train faster.
+Additonally, it makes our model less complex and easier to interpret.

+Random Forests, which is an ensemble of decision trees, helps us extract the most important features.
+Features are chosen by how well they partition the dataset into pure subsets.
+Features that are higher up in tree have the highest score, and are higher up in the tree.
+Another important aspect of this algorithm is its randomness.
+When creating a decision split, the algorithm looks at a random subset of possible features.

+## K-Means Clustering

+Once we have identified features that are strongly correlated such as artist hotness (popularity) and song hotness, the next step would be design a model that could separate the dataset into several clusters (groups).
+Our goal of using clustering is to organise a collection of patterns into several clusters based on similarity.
+The points within one cluster are more similar to one another than to every other point from the remaining clusters.
+We used the K-Means algorithm to cluster our dataset based on artist and song hotness.

+## Recommender Systems

+## Conclusion